Koredotcom/docs/docs/xo/getting-started/about-xo-platform.md

 * Customer service flows:

-    * Automation flow: The flow uses an Intelligent Virtual Assistant to handle complex interactions with AI.
-In addition, Search AI retrieves information from vast datasets and feeds the most relevant information to users using the Virtual Assistant.
+    * Automation flow: The flow uses an intelligent virtual assistant to handle complex interactions with AI.
+In addition, Search AI retrieves information from vast datasets and feeds the most relevant information to users using the virtual assistant.

     * Agent transfer flow: The flow routes requests to live agents through the Contact Center or Agent Desktop.
 Agents receive AI-powered assistance during customer interactions.
 The flow can also connect with third-party contact centers.